- New Delhi

 Traveling towards Gangotri, about 6 kilometers from Narendra Nagar the road bifurcates at Hindola Khal, leading to the shrine, which is 5 kilometers further.

 Being a main religious place, thousands of visitors come throughout the year especially throughout 'Navratras' (April and October).
 Grand Celebrations are held during the Dussehra festival.
-One can witness excellent sunrise or sunset on the Greater Himalayan Peaks and the vast Indo Gangetic plains.
+One can witness excellent sunrise or sunset on the Greater Himalayan Peaks and the vast Indo Gangetic plains and this is also one of te best treks in Rishikesh.

 Highlights: Witness excellent sunrise or sun set on the Greater Hiamalayan Peaks